lenskit/lenskit/README.md

 ## Working with the Code

 To work with the LensKit code, import the Gradle project into your IDE.
-IntelliJ IDEA includes support for Gradle projects, and this support works well for LensKit in version 13 and later.
-Gradle plugins are available for other IDEs such as Eclipse.
+Most modern Java IDEs include support for Gradle, including IntelliJ IDEA (used by most LensKit developers), Eclipse, and NetBeans.

-No particular setup is needed for IntelliJ, which is what most of the LensKit developers use.
+No other particular setup is needed.

 ## Modules